austineamonn/SummerResearch2024/README.md

 # privacy_metrics:
 Calculates the level of data privatization using various metrics.
 K-anonymity, L-diversity, Epsilon, Delta, Noise level, Generalization level, Mean comparison, and STD comparison.

 # preprocessing:
-Prepares privatized dataset to be fed into the machine learning model by generated a cleaned dataset.
+Prepares privatized dataset to be fed into the machine learning model by generating a cleaned dataset.
 This includes some encoding, vectorization, and normalization as well as cutting out some elements (first name, last name, race or ethnicity, gender, international student status, and socioeconomic status) that should not play a role in how the model assigns future topics.

 # neural_network:
 Creates and runs a neural network on the cleaned dataset.
-The target is 'future topics' and the features are learning style, gpa, student semester, previous courses, previous courses count, unique subjects in courses, subjects of interest, subjects of interest diversity, career aspirations, extracurricular activities, and activities involvement count.
+The target is 'future topics' and the features are learning style, gpa, student semester, previous courses, previous course type, previous courses count, unique subjects in courses, subjects of interest, subjects of interest diversity, career aspirations, extracurricular activities, and activities involvement count.

 # simulated_attack:
 Simulates attacks on the dataset.
 This can run two different types of attack: re-identification and membership inference.
+This section has not yet been incorporated into main.py as it is still under construction.

 # Sources and Acknowlegments:
 https://discovery.cs.illinois.edu/dataset/course-catalog/ - Course Catalog and Course Level Dataset